nildt/small_dynupdater/README.md

 small_dynupdater
 ================

+General
-A small Programm to update your dynamic IP at twodns.de via the API
+ : A small Programm to update your dynamic IP at twodns.de via the API